Teradata/stacki-wiki/wiki/Customization/Adding-Scripts.md

 #!/usr/bin/python
 ```

-So if you have perl scripts you've written or someone else has, use a perl interpreter line, and put the script in-between ```<stack:script>``` tags with `<stack:interpreter=/path/to/perl>```.
+So if you have perl/python/lua/rust scripts you've written or someone else has, call the interpreter you need, and put the script in-between ```<stack:script>``` tags with `<stack:interpreter=/path/to/perl>```.

 ### Further Reading

 We have touched the surface of what you can do to configure backend machines.
 See the [Stacki Universal XML](SUX) documentation for a more complete listing of Stacki UXML syntax.